itmat/Normalization/about_cfg.md

       dm3: /path/to/Normalization/norm_scripts/refseq_dm3
       danRer7: /path/to/Normalization/norm_scripts/refseq_danRer7

-You can download the gene information file from UCSC table browser.
+You can download the gene information file from the UCSC [table browser](http://genome.ucsc.edu/cgi-bin/hgTables).

 ========================================================================================================